awslabs/aws-iot-core-credential-provider-session-helper/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-This package provides an easy way to create a **refreshable** boto3 Session using [AWS IoT credential provider](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html).
+This package provides an easy way to create a **refreshable** Boto3 Session using [AWS IoT Core credential provider](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html).

 ## Features

-- Automatic refresh of boto3 credentials through requests to the AWS IoT credential provider.
+- Automatic refresh of [Boto3 credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) through requests to the AWS IoT Core credential provider.
 No need to manage or maintain refresh times.
 - Uses the underlying [AWS CRT Python](https://github.com/awslabs/aws-crt-python) bindings for querying the credential provider instead of the Python standard library.
 This provides support for both certificate and private keys as files _or_ as environment variables.
-- **Future** - Extensible to using other TLS methods such as PKCS#11 hardware security modules.
+- Extensible to using other TLS methods such as PKCS#11 hardware security modules (see Advanced section).
-- Four function calls to create a helper, boto3 session, boto3 client, and then API calls.
+- Only requires four function calls to create a session helper, Boto3 session, Boto3 client, and then client API calls.

 ## Requirements